apache/incubator-gluten/docs/get-started/VeloxS3.md

 spark.hadoop.fs.s3a.path.style.access           false
 ```

-Note if testing with a mock AWS S3 enviorment(like Minio/Ceph), users may required to modify some of the values.
+Note if testing with a mock AWS S3 environment(like Minio/Ceph), users may required to modify some of the values.
 E.g., on Minio setup, below config is required: `spark.hadoop.fs.s3a.path.style.access true`

 ## Configuring S3 instance credentials